It's like having a pharmacist for a best friend

 It is important this medication be given exactly as prescribed by your doctor.
 If you miss an appointment to receive omalizumab, contact your doctor as soon as possible to reschedule your appointment.

-Store this medication in the refrigerator, protect it from light, and avoid freezing it.
+Store this medication in the refrigerator in its original package, protect it from light, and avoid freezing it.
+Do not shake.
 Once the medication has been prepared, the solution should be used immediately.
 Keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.